NIK-VOLO/OS_PJ3/README.md

 # User-level Memory Management
 The goal of this project is to develop a fully functional virtualized memory in the user-space and have it completely separate from the OS.
 Implementation of our own malloc() function allows use to use this virtual memory just as we would the OS managed memory.

-Mimics the the memory management unit (MMU) to map the virtualized memory to physical memory.
+Mimics the memory management unit (MMU) to map the virtualized memory to physical memory.

 ## In Review